 2. Define recovery commands for the different CICSPlex SM event severities.
 Define the commands for message ING150I with the MESSAGES/USER DATA policy item of the monitor resource.

-Use the Ps/Select field to correlate the command to the first token of the Value Returned in the code definition.
+Use the Ps/Select field of the Command Processing panel of message ING150I to correlate the command to the first token of the Value Returned in the code definition.